Litchfield Hills: Characteristics

 The Litchfield hills are known for their distinct rural scenery, which can stand in contrast to central and southern Connecticut, which is largely urbanized or suburbanized.
 (However, there is some encroachment of development into the region as people from greater Hartford move west and people from New York City, northern New Jersey, and parts of Fairfield County move north.)
 This region is a key part of the Housatonic River and Farmington River watersheds, and encompasses a number of Connecticut's highest peaks, such as Bear Mountain and Canaan Mountain.
 Most of the region comprises forested and rocky hills with farmland and small towns interspersed in the flatter areas.
 The terrain in the Litchfield Hills area varies from gently rolling to the south and east to more mountainous toward the north and west.
 The region generally experiences colder temperatures due to higher elevation.
 The Litchfield Hills, like the rest of Northwest Connecticut, are known for their town greens, fall foliage, and historical architecture.
 The hills comprise the southernmost portion of the Berkshires.
 This region also plays host to a large portion of the state's small vineyard and wine industry.
 Historically, the region was well known for the limestone, iron, and dairy industries.

 A unique term to the region is the word "raggie".
 Used as an insult by some and with a sense of local pride by others, the term "raggie" denotes someone with a lower income and approximates the term "white trash".
 The term probably originated from iron workers from Mount Riga in Salisbury.
-These workers were often poor immigrants that wore grubby clothes as a result of their work.
+These workers were often poor immigrants who wore grubby clothes as a result of their work.
 After the iron works closed down, the workers moved to Norfolk, Winsted, and Torrington, and the name stuck.
 The term "raggie" is rarely, if ever, heard elsewhere.